Querying human lung cell atlas to classify query cells¶

 )

-Now let’s take a look at the transfered labels, at every level.
-Note that the color for “Unknown” switches per plot.
+Now let’s take a look at the transferred labels, at every level.
+Note that the color for “Unknown” switches per plot, and that all cells from the reference are set to NA.

 [32]: